delemottelab/string-method-swarms-trajectories/examples/start-up/README.md

 ## Analyzing the results:
 You can use `analyze_strings.ipynb` to analyze the string-simulations as you go to check for convergence.

+## Tips and tricks
+For analysis you normally only need `strings/string*.txt` and once converged `md/*/*/s*/pullx.xvg`.
+So it might not be worth downloading all that data from the HPC cluster, but don't errase it since you might need it later.

 May convergence be with you!